FABULISM: WHAT IS IT?

 Looking at the marketing copy and reader descriptions of these books a few tropes are common to this category of books often called ‘magical realism’ or ‘fabulist’:

-- The protagonist often has a super power, which as often as not is the flipside of a weakness.
+- The protagonist often has a super power, which as often as not is the flipside of a shortcoming.
 Sometimes it’s an original kind of superpower which hasn’t been used by Marvel and you haven’t seen it in fairytales.
 For example the ability to see words shining above people’s heads.

 - It’s often the sort of magic that lives next door.
 Or in the kitchen.
 Or in the shed at the bottom of the garden (Skellig).